Take Action:

 Leading the clean transition to America’s energy future

-Offshore wind power is the next major source of clean energy in the United States.
-The U.S. has a vast offshore wind energy resource which can support tens of thousands of new jobs, strengthen coastal economies, and deliver vast amounts of clean, reliable energy to American communities.
+The U.S. has an abundant energy resource in offshore wind, which can support tens of thousands of new jobs, strengthen coastal economies, and deliver vast amounts of clean, reliable energy to American communities.
 America’s shores possess a power potential of more than 2,000 gigawatts (GW), nearly double the nation’s current electricity use.
-Join the American Clean Power Association and #SupportOffShoreWind.

 Creating A New Supply Chain and Workforce through Offshore Wind